 The different ways to explore the Study of Mushrooms:

 There is so much fear around mushrooms that is unnecessary and undeserving.
 Mushrooms have so much to offer us humans in many different facets.
 That’s why we are offering online course to get you more familiar and friendly with mushrooms and the fungal kingdom.
-We currently have.1 course of the commercial cultivation of mushrooms but in the Fall of 2019 more are to come with several other amazing teachers!
-Courses we expect to have up in the fall or winter of 2019/2020
+Some of our offerings:

 Medicinal mushrooms use and production